Skip to Main Content

 6. Preview your course and release it to your students

-It is very important to make sure that all of your NILE courses are available prior to your students starting, otherwise they may believe that they have not been correctly enrolled onto their programme and modules.
-You can find out how to make courses available on our guides:
+It is important to make sure that all of your NILE courses are available prior to your students starting, otherwise they may believe that they have not been correctly enrolled onto their programme and modules.

 7. More help and support